erainogo/revenue-dashboard/README.md

 ```bash
 go run main.go
 ```
 > 💡 You can also build the binary and run this.
-This will start the web server
+This will start the web server at port 8090

 ### 🔗 Available Endpoints
 | Endpoint | Description |